eoyilmaz/stalker/docs/source/tutorial.rst

    For small projects like commercials, you may skip creating a Sequence at all.

-   For bigger projects, like feature movies, it is a very good idea to use Sequences and then group the Shots under them.
+   For bigger projects, like feature films, it is a very good idea to use Sequences and then group the Shots under them.

    But again, a Shot can be connected to multiple sequences, which is useful if your shot, let say, is a kind of flashback and you will use this shot again without changing it at all, then this feature becomes handy.